 Scorpions, as ancient venomous animals rich in toxins affecting ion channels, are excellent candidates to study venom evolution.

-Using transcriptomics and proteomics, along with HLPC, I study the diversity of components in scorpion venom, and their effect on specific animals.
+Using transcriptomics and proteomics, along with HLPC, we study the diversity of components in scorpion venom, and their effect on specific animals.

-Also, I am studying the evolutionary dynamics of toxic components in scorpions using bioinformatics and comparative methods.
+Also, we are studying the evolutionary dynamics of toxic components in scorpions using bioinformatics and comparative methods.

 Our results suggest that scorpion venom has evolved independently in the two major lineages since they diversified almost 400 million years ago.